jxshdavis/Analytical-Solutions-Logistic-Regression/README.md

 - make quantile intervals based on the fitted values over N datasets
 - repeat and count percentage of intervals which contain the true coefficient values

+## 03.28.25 ( updates)

+ToDos:
+1. In R, I realized that the sometime the data given to the MLE had perfect seperation and therefore the MLE didnt even exist.
+In these cases, I just dont compute the MLE but still compute the analytic estimator.